Jouni Laaksonen 30.4.2018

 But now you have arrived to your destination.
 You can glimpse the square log building ahead.
 You have been assured the door should be open, and there should be firewood and wood stove.
 But there is no one taking care of the hut and you wonder can this wilderness hut system really work?

 You arrive to the hut and note that there is no one here.
-The door has a latch, but no lock.
+The door has a latch on the outside, but no lock.
 You leave your wet backpack out on the porch and enter the hut.
 You let your eyes adjust to the dim light and you start to note things: Yep, there is a wood stove.
 And hey, there’s plenty of chopped firewood beside it, and also tinder!
 You immediately place some pieces of wood in the stove, pile tinder on top of them, and light.
 Fire starts to crackle cheerfully and you continue your observing.
 There is room for maybe six or eight persons on the bed platform.
 You decide to take the place nearest the stove, you are so wet and cold just now.
 There’s a table, and a guestbook and a box of matches on it.
 The table and the floor are tidy, you note.
 And there’s a water bucket.
 You decide to fetch water from the stream running next to the cabin, and put a kettle on top of the wood stove.

 Now it is time to change dry clothes!
 Soon the wood stove has warmed the hut up, and your wet clothes are hanging from the hooks near the stove.
 Your dinner is well on it’s way to being prepared on the wood stove.

 So, there are wilderness huts (autiotupa) in Finland.
 Hundreds of them.
 Free to use, no lock in the door.
 How can a system like that work?
+(See also my other posts about wilderness huts, here and here.)

 There is a simple code that makes it work very well.